 Alex Dunlevy was born in Derbyshire, England, the son of a village headmaster.
 When he was still very young, the family moved south, to Betjeman’s Metroland before it was swallowed by London’s sprawl and became just another suburb.
 From the excellent, local primary school, whose headmaster entered Alex’s early stories for an international competition in Rome, he won a state scholarship to a public school where English master ‘Harry’ Hunter encouraged his early writing efforts, mostly poetry.
 Alex studied French and German literature at school and was entranced by Alain-Fournier’s Le Grand Meaulnes and fascinated by the crime writing of Dürrenmatt and Simenon.

 After the death of his father, when Alex was fourteen, his academic achievements took a dive, and he became much more interested in cars and girls and drumming in bands.
 He decided against university and, instead, started work aged seventeen.
 Two years later, he left for South Devon to escape the suburbs in search of beauty.

 Gradually, he drifted into a career in finance and writing was shelved, but it never left his thoughts and he knew that, somehow, he would get back to it one day.
-Alex started to do well and was asked to move with his company to Wiltshire.
-As the company grew, Alex grew with it and he found himself European Treasurer by his mid-thirties.
+At work, Alex started to do well and was asked to move with his company to Wiltshire.
+As the company grew, he grew with it and found himself European Treasurer by his mid-thirties.
 He studied for an MBA at The University of Warwick and was awarded a distinction.
 Later, he joined a small, British services group as its first Finance Director, helping the company onto the Nasdaq market in New York and leading a string of acquisitions.

 He hates violence and cruelty, petty bureaucracy, duplicity, being overcharged for mediocre meals and yappy dogs.